telefonicaid/fiware-cosmos/doc/manuals/user_and_programmer_manual/batch/using_hadoop_and_ecosystem.md

 Oozie is a workflow scheduler system for Apache Hadoop jobs.
 It allows designing Oozie Workflows, i.e. Directed Acyclical Graphs (DAGs) of actions, which in the end coordinate the execution of the jobs.

 An action can be a MapReduce job, a Pig application, a file system task, or a Java application.
-Flow control in the DAGs is performed by node elements providing a certain logic based on the input of the preceding task in the graph (e.g. forks, joins, decission nodes), or when an event (time, whatever) triggers. encies have been met.
+Flow control in the DAGs is performed by node elements providing a certain logic based on the input of the preceding task in the graph (e.g. forks, joins, decision nodes), or when an event (time, whatever) triggers. encies have been met.

 An example of DAG is the following one: